AID systems

 The IOB visibility gap: what the device shows vs what is circulating

-A 0.1 U/kg bolus is a typical meal dose — 7 units for a 70 kg person.
-The table below shows how much of that dose remains physiologically active compared to what AIT 2h and AIT 3h register as remaining IOB at each hour post-bolus.
+For a 0.1 U/kg meal dose (7 units for a 70 kg person), the chart below shows what AIT 2h and AIT 3h register as remaining IOB compared with what the body is actually doing.

-At AIT 2h for a 70 kg person: at the two-hour mark the device shows zero IOB, while physiologically approximately 2.8–3.0 units is still working — roughly 5.5–6.0 mmol/L (100–110 mg/dL) worth of glucose-lowering potential.
-The algorithm stopped counting almost an hour before that insulin finished acting.
+At AIT 2h, the device shows zero IOB from the two-hour mark; physiologically, approximately 2.8 to 3.0 units is still working, around 5.5 to 6.0 mmol/L (100 to 110 mg/dL) of glucose-lowering potential.
+The algorithm stopped counting almost an hour before the insulin finished.

 Four systems, four different bets